 The Law of One Price

-The Big Mac Index is an example of how we measure the law of one price, which states that in the absence of any transport costs and trade tariffs and if free competition and price flexibility are present, then identical goods will cost the same price regardless of where you purchase them (once converted into a common currency).
+The Big Mac Index is an example of how we measure the law of one price, which states that in the absence of any transport costs and trade tariffs and if free competition and price flexibility are present, identical goods will cost the same price regardless of where you purchase them (once converted into a common currency).

 Therefore, it seems that this may generally be true for commodities such as gold, but it doesn’t always apply to other goods.
 In theory, however, even when prices are not currently the same across borders, over time they should move towards the same price.